All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 If both peptides are sourced from the same compounding pharmacy and the pharmacy confirms compatibility, they may be drawn into the same syringe for a single injection.
 Otherwise, administer as two separate subcutaneous injections.

-Sunscreen Is Essential
+Sunscreen Is important

 Any skin rejuvenation protocol should include daily broad-spectrum sunscreen (SPF 30+).
 UV exposure is the primary driver of photoaging and will counteract the skin-repairing effects of the peptide stack.